 Let’s run through the CBD concentrate products you can vape in some further detail:

 These compounds can be combined to develop formulations for either CBD oils, CBD vape oil or edibles.
-Although, CBD distillate is more often used in a CBD concentrates vape pen than anything else.
+Although, cannabis distillate is more often used in a CBD concentrates vape pen than anything else.

-A CBD vape kit often consist of a ceramic vape cartridge, without an exposed coil, featuring CBD distillate with a 510 thread.
-These are attached to a battery and the carts are replaced when you run out of CBD vape oil.
+A CBD vape kit often consist of a ceramic vape cartridge, without an exposed coil, featuring hemp distillate with a 510 thread.
+These are attached to a battery and the carts are replaced when you run out of vape oil.

 These cartridges are also sometimes known as distillate carts, and the most popular versions use a brand called CCELL; featuring a ceramic heating element for a premium concentrate vaping experience.